lmco/lm-mit-momentum22/QA.md

 ## How big are the maps?

 Maps are 16:9 aspect ratio with latitudinal dimension of 0.003 degrees.
+You may check the exact dimensions and location of geographical bounds of a map by inspecting the `bounds` field of your map's `.json` record.
+You will find these map records in the [/maps directory](https://github.com/lmco/lm-mit-momentum22/tree/main/maps).

 ## How will the competition maps be provided?